Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 WALK: As I’ve recommended in other destinations, walking is usually the best way to go if the journey takes anywhere between 20 to 30 minutes.
 There aren’t many super scenic walking routes in this city, but you’ll naturally stroll through Shinsaibashi-suji, Kuromon Market, and Dotonbori since cars aren’t allowed in there anyways!

 TAXI: You can easily request a cab in your hotel lobby or call one yourself on Uber to see the estimated wait time and duration up front.
-We strictly used Uber for our taxi transportation needs in Osaka Japan, and it never failed us!
+We strictly used Uber for our taxi transportation needs during our Osaka one day trip, and it never failed us!
 The base fare for taxis is ¥680, with an additional charge of ¥400 per kilometer during the day, which is more expensive than in Kyoto.
 The vast majority of taxis accept credit cards as a payment method—which is always guaranteed if you’re ordering ahead on Uber anyways.

 TRAIN: The public transit system in Osaka is the most efficient, affordable way to get from here to there—whether you’re taking advantage of above ground railways or underground subway lines.
 Add the Suica card to your digital wallet before initially using public transportation, as this card will allow you to scan your phone and pass through the station gates—it’s as simple as that!
 Begin by uploading at least ¥1,000 during the initial set-up, but afterwards you can add specific amounts; so, on your last ride of the trip be sure to check your route fare in advance and only add any remaining cash needed to reach that exact amount—otherwise you’ll leave a bit of change on the card when you depart from Japan.